 Planning your wedding photography schedule can be overwhelming.
 You don’t need to be a wedding planner to understand that all weddings benefit from even a basic schedule.
 Your venue can of course help here but usually only for the times during your reception and ceremony.
 The best way to accurately schedule your entire day is to work closely with your photographer to develop your unique Wedding Day Photography Schedule.

 After all, many photographers spend the entire day with you from the very beginning to well into the evening.
 Any good photographer will be eager to assist with your schedule, helping you accurately plan your day while suggesting the length of the photography coverage you may require.

-Since every wedding day is unique and different, the below is my step by step guide which I use to help my couples create an accurate schedule for their big day.
+Since every wedding day is unique and different, below is my step-by-step guide which I use to help my couples create an accurate schedule for their big day.
 I hope you find it useful.

 1. The Milestones.

 After booking your ceremony and reception venues, your first step is to of course fill in the mandatory milestone times.
 These usually include the Ceremony Time, Reception Start Time, Dinner Served Time and the time that any dancing starts.